ishgirwan/faqs_pytorch_scholarship/lesson4.md

  Most ML Libraries require Nvidia GPU with Compute Capability 3.0 or higher.
 Same is for PyTorch.
 GoTo following link and take a look at your GPU Model Number under category, if the compute capability is less than 3.0 then you can't run on GPU.
     Link :  https://developer.nvidia.com/cuda-gpus
     But if you want you can build PyTorch from source if you really want to run on an old GPU: https://discuss.pytorch.org/t/pytorch-version-for-cuda-compute-capability-3-0-gtx-780m/15889 .
 But this will not give you a high speedup due to less CUDA Cores and memory bandwidth of those old GPUs

+**Q13: Hello, can someone explain to me what is "batch" size?**

+- it is the number of samples that going to be propagated through the network.
+For instance, let’s say you have 1000 training samples and you want to set up batch_size equal to 100.
+Algorithm takes first 100 samples (from 1st to 100th) from the training dataset and trains network.
+Next it takes second 100 samples (from 101st to 200th) and train network again.
+We can keep doing this procedure until we will propagate through the networks all samples,